PWrInSpace/RocketOptimalSpeed/README.md

 # RocketOptimalSpeed
-Program that finds optimal speed for certain height and plot of drag coefficient.
+Program that finds optimal speed for certain height and graph of drag coefficient.

 ## TO DO
-1. Rewrite stuff from excel
+1. Rewrite stuff from excel or implement dynamic Mach to excel - Mateusz Pilecki [Work in progres]
-2. Implement dynamic Cd using plot of Cd(Mach)
+2. Implement dynamic Cd using plot of CdFun(Mach) - Manfred [DONE]
-3. Find resonable Cd plot
+3. Find resonable Cd plot - Ktoś [Work in progress]
+4. Final assembly of program and output plots